Click here for the actual History Of Hollywood.

 In the real world, each era of time throughout history has its own distinctive style and zeitgeist

-, based on what came before it.
+, based on, among other things, what came before it.
 It also leaves an indelible mark in all of the eras that come after

 it.
 In this way, all periods of history are inextricably linked, and in order to thoroughly comprehend one, one must endeavor to study and understand them all.